Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 {\bf{Relationship to the study of convex integration.}} From the previous explanations, it can be inferred that obtaining matching upper and lower bounds for large deviations is related to the uniqueness of solutions for \eqref{PDE-SQG}.
 Recently, the convex integration technique has led to various non-uniqueness results for fluid equations.
 Buckmaster, Shkoller, and Vicol \cite{BSV19_Nonuniqueness_SQG} demonstrated the non-uniqueness of weak solutions for both inviscid and dissipative SQG equations by converting the equation into momentum form.
 Subsequently, different convex integration schemes have been employed to construct non-unique solutions for inviscid and dissipative SQG equations, as illustrated in \cite{CKL21} and \cite{IM21}.
 All of these works focus on the SQG equations without external forces, where the solutions satisfy $ \Lambda^{-1}\theta\in C_t^\sigma C_x^s $ for some $ \sigma $ and $ s $.
 However, it remains an open question whether $\theta\in L^2_tH^\alpha_x$, which is the space considered in Theorem \ref{Main-Theorem-2}.
 For example, in \cite{BSV19_Nonuniqueness_SQG}, the solutions were constructed in $C_t^\sigma C_x^s $ with $ 1/2<s<4/5$ and $ \sigma<s/(2-s). $ Therefore, these non-uniqueness results do not imply a violation of the full large deviations.

-In the context of stochastic SQG equations, Yamazaki established the non-uniqueness of solutions driven by trace-class noise \cite{Yam22}, and later extended these results to include linear multiplicative noise \cite{Yam23}.
-In \cite{HZZ23} and \cite{HLZZ24}, the authors discussed the cases of irregular spatial noise and space-time white noise, respectively.
+In \cite{HZZ23} and \cite{HLZZ24}, the authors discussed the non-uniqueness and non-Gaussianity for the stochastic SQG equations driven by irregular spatial noise and space-time white noise, respectively.
 We remark that, in \cite{HLZZ24}, infinitely many non-Gaussian ergodic stationary solutions of \eqref{SPDE-SQG} (with $ \delta=0 $) in $ B^{-1/2}_{p,1}, p\geq 2, $ were constructed.
 We hope to connect the discussion of non-Gaussian stationary solutions with the uniqueness problem of deterministic SQG equations through the non-Gaussian large deviations in Section \ref{section-quasipotential}.